adobe/aem-pwa-studio-extensions/aem-cfm-blog-extension/README.md

 5. Install the `content` and `config` packages on both author and publish instance using the package manager.

 ## PWA Studio
 1. Create a new PWA studio project.
 You can find more information about the process in the Magento [documentation](https://magento.github.io/pwa-studio/tutorials/pwa-studio-fundamentals/project-setup/).
-This extension supports PWA Studio version 10.
+This extension supports PWA Studio version 10 only.

     ```bash
     yarn create @magento/pwa
     ```

+    When the scaffolding tool asks for the template, please use the following value:

+    ```bash
+    Which template would you like to use to bootstrap pwa-aem?
+Defaults to "@magento/venia-concept".
+    @magento/venia-concept@10.0.0
+    ```

+    If the build of your project generated with PWA Studio version 10 fails, you might need to apply https://github.com/magento/pwa-studio/issues/3339.

 2. Setup hostname and SSL certificate.
 In the PWA root folder, run: